NgWenYang/GranblueFantasyPokerSimulator/README.md

-# GranblueFantasyPokerSimulator
+# Granblue Fantasy Poker Simulator
-> Simulate and calculate the rate of poker win hands in the Higher-or-Lower Poker casino mini game in Granblue Fantasy.
+ Simulate and calculate the rate of poker win hands in the Higher-or-Lower Poker casino mini game in Granblue Fantasy.

 # Details of the game
 Granblue Fantasy (グランブルーファンタジー) is a role-playing video game developed by Cygames.
 It can be played on platform such as Android, IOS, Google Chrome App and browser.